Chisw/gagu/gagu-website/src/pages/docs/introduction/what-is-gagu.md

 GAGU is a package published on the NPM platform, It can be installed globally using `npm` on a device that supports Node.js, and run as a command line to manage files on the device in a browser on the LAN.

-GAGU can also run on devices in public networks, but this has not been tested for safety, please use with caution.
+GAGU can also run on public networks, but this has not been tested for safety, please use with caution.

 ## Web-based